 Note: when we say “3M”, we refer to the reflective logo which can be seen on the Travis Scott Air Jordan 1 in a certain light — or when exposed to a flash camera.

 If it’s not visible enough, just take a picture with a flash camera and you should be able to see it.

 Let’s have a look at the real vs fake comparison below.

-What we’ll point out here is pretty straightforward: the font on the fake Cactus Jack logo is slightly bolder.
+What we’ll point out here is pretty straightforward:

 Please note, this bold text flaw is happening on the top-tier fakes which have solved some older problems, such as the placement or the sizing of these 3M logos.

 We won’t make fake vs real comparisons over the older versions of fakes where the logo was smaller than it was meant to be, since this problem was already fixed.